rares-ttg/docs/Business Operations.md

 The player can redeem their bonus points

 #### [[Parlay]] [[Replay]]
+`ParlayReplaySummaryTask`

 I have no clue.
 I assume it is a negotiation process for games that seem dubious to the casino.

 #### View personal details

 In an odd twist, the class called `PersonalDetailsTask` does NOT allow users to change their personal details.
-It is part of an #enigma  called [[SNG]] Project.
+It is part of an #why  called [[SNG]] Project.
 #### Disable account

 `PlayerAccountDisableTask`